-Directed by Vice Chair for Education Dr. Karin Zuegge and Residency Program Director Dr. Christopher Darling, the Department of Anesthesiology’s Division of Education is committed to recruiting learners from diverse backgrounds and cultivating an equitable and inclusive educational environment.
+Directed by Interim Vice Chair for Education Dr. Kristopher Schroeder and Residency Program Director Dr. Christopher Darling, the Department of Anesthesiology’s Division of Education is committed to recruiting learners from diverse backgrounds and cultivating an equitable and inclusive educational environment.
 Guided by the recommendations of the ACGME Committee on Diversity and Inclusion, we seek to foster a culture of respect and support for all faculty and learners.

 We’re proud to offer comprehensive and innovative education programs in all facets of anesthesiology training.
 We provide robust clinical training for our 3rd and 4th year medical students, including core student rotations in general anesthesiology, subspecialty electives, and an intern preparedness course required for students entering anesthesiology specialty residencies.
 Our nationally recognized and competitive GME programs consist of residencies and fellowship training programs, providing outstanding surgical training for residents and fellows interested in the full range of surgical careers.